Certified Basel iii Professional (CBiiiPro), distance learning and online certification program

 What is included in this price:

 There are 355 additional slides that cover Islamic banking and Basel III (there are no exam questions from this part).

-Processing and posting to your office or home via registered mail.
+Processing and posting via registered mail with tracking number.

 Frequently Asked Questions

 1. I want to know more about the Basel iii Compliance Professionals Association (BiiiCPA).